Skip navigation

 Department: Northumbria Law School

-Callum read for his degree at Northumbria University Law School and graduated from the MLaw (Exempting) course in June 2014.
-He worked in private practice for four years, qualifying as a solicitor of the senior courts of England and Wales in March 2017.
-Callum’s current research interests involve the law relating to children in family justice, domestic abuse and clinical legal education.
+Callum read for his degree at Northumbria University and graduated from the MLaw (Exempting) course.
+He worked in private practice, qualifying as a solicitor of the senior courts of England and Wales.
+Callum’s current research interests involve the law relating to children in family justice, domestic abuse and clinical legal education, which he embeds in his lecturing.
+He has presented nationally and internationally, and his pioneering Covid-19 research is held on the database for the World Health Organisation.

-Since starting at Northumbria, he has taught Wills and Probate, Solicitors' Accounts, Interviewing and Legal Writing, Approaches to Law and Lawyering Skills, Street Law and Key Skills for Employability.
-Callum has taught students in all years of the four-year programme, including Masters and Legal Practice Course students.
-Furthermore, he has commenced a Personal Tutor coaching role for students on the Solicitor Higher Apprenticeship Programme, as well as providing guidance to students completing their dissertations.
+Since starting at Northumbria, he has taught Wills and Administration of Estates, Solicitors' Accounts, Interviewing and Legal Writing, Approaches to Law and Lawyering Skills, Street Law, Projects and Key Skills for Employability.
+Callum has taught students in all years of the four-year programme, including Masters, Legal Practice Course and Solicitors Qualifying Exam students.
+Callum currently leads the Wills and Administration of Estates module for both MLaw and Apprentice students.
+He is particularly keen to ensure that students are supported and included throughout their time at university.

 Callum Thomson

-Callum also publishes and presents his research into clinical legal education.
-His research has considered the readiness of students to undertake work in law clinics, as well as an analysis of the Law in the Community module at Northumbria University.
-Furthermore, Callum has published in The Law Teacher, wherein his research considered colleagues’ reflections on teaching and assessing reflection in the law clinic.
+Callum also publishes and presents his research into clinical legal education, having most recently presented at Stellenbosch University, South Africa.
+His research has considered reflections on teaching and assessing reflection in a law clinic, as well as an analysis of the innovative Law in the Community module at Northumbria University.

 • Please visit the Pure Research Information Portal for further information